Sheila Heti: Motherhood

 In May 2018, Heti published an autobiographical novel, Motherhood, focused on her deliberation on whether to have children.
 Initially conceived as a non-fiction work, Heti explores the emphasis society places on motherhood and how women are judged regardless of their decision: "... a woman will always be made to feel like a criminal, whatever choice she makes, however hard she tries.
 Mothers feel like criminals.
 Nonmothers do, too."
 The book was named as a shortlisted finalist for the 2018 Scotiabank Giller Prize.

 LitHub named her novel, Motherhood, as a Favorite Book of 2018 and a New York Times Critics Pick of 2018.

 Pure Colour

-Pure Colour, a new novel exploring the human condition, appeared in 2022.
+Pure Colour, a novel exploring the human condition, appeared in 2022.
 It was the winner of the Governor General's Award for English-language fiction at the 2022 Governor General's Awards.
 The novel is a meditation and exploration on creation, as the protagonist, Mira, is living in the "first draft of creation."
 Through Mira's journey of friendship, love, loss and grief, Heti simultaneously seeks what it means to create and what it means for oneself to be a product of creation.
 Creation is explored through the cosmology of the "creation story" and through art, interpersonal relationships and self-identity.